Cristiano7988/marvel-comics/README.md

 This project is part of a test.
 It was made with React.js.\
 All content in this app is provided by Marvel's api.

+You can access the page in: [https://cristiano7988.github.io/marvel-comics/](https://cristiano7988.github.io/marvel-comics/) \

 ##

 Comecei este projeto focado em consumir a api para conhecer ela melhor.\